MELON-27AF/netflux5g/DOCKER_IMAGES_UPDATE.md

 ### Required Docker Images
 The application now uses these publicly available images:
-- `gradiant/open5gs:latest` - for all 5G Core components (NRF, AMF, SMF, UPF, PCF, UDM, AUSF)
+- `gradiant/open5gs:2.7.5` - for all 5G Core components (NRF, AMF, SMF, UPF, PCF, UDM, AUSF)
-- `ubuntu:20.04` - base image for gNB and UE components (UERANSIM will be installed at runtime)
+- `gradiant/ueransim:3.2.7` - for gNB and UE components
 - `mongo:4.4` - for MongoDB database

 ### How to Use